Doing Laundry with Kids

 Whatever you choose, choose something.
 Continually fighting and begging a kid to hand his treasured article over so you can wash it isn't doing either of you any good.

-He's learning that if he resists strongly enough, he won't have to do something.
+He's learning that he won't have to do something if he resists strongly enough.
 Even something good for his health.
-And that's probably not the message you mean to send.
+And that's not the message you meant to send.

 Washing and Folding Clothes